🔧 To set up your White Label platform, you'll need to complete 3 steps on your end:

 Summary

-👉 Note that you may also need to add a redirect from HTTP protocol (port 80) to HTTPS as part of your server configuration.
+You may also need to add an HTTP (port 80) to HTTPS redirect as part of your server configuration.

-👉 While most modern browsers support SNI, a few older ones don’t.
-If you’re supporting those browsers, you should use your own SSL certificate instead.
-Check with your DNS provider to see if this option is available.
+Most modern browsers support SNI, but older ones may not.
+If you need to support them, use your own SSL certificate — check with your DNS provider for availability.